 - Preheat oven to 400°F

 - Warm a large cast-iron skillet over medium heat.
 Add onion and bell pepper.
 Sauté until veggies begin to soften, about 5-6 minutes.
-Add garlic and cook until garlic becomes fragrant, about 30 seconds.
+Add garlic and cook until garlic becomes fragrant for about 30 seconds.
 Add plant-based meat, sprinkle with cornstarch, and add spices.
 Brown meat, and taste for seasoning.
-Add tomatoes, green chili’s, cheese, and remaining corn.
+Add tomatoes, green chilies, cheese, and remaining corn.
 Mix well.

-- In a medium-size bowl add masa flour and baking powder.
+- Add masa flour, just-egg, and baking powder in a medium-size bowl.
 Mix well.
 Slowly, add 2 cups vegetable stock (May need a little more stock depending on the coarseness of the masa), stir until smooth.
 Add 1/2 cup frozen corn kernels.
 Stir well.

-- If you are using a cast iron skillet simply top meat mixture with the masa.
-Bake for 25-30 minutes, or until corn bread is lightly golden.
+- If you are using a cast-iron skillet, top the meat mixture with the masa.
+Bake for 25-30 minutes, or until cornbread is lightly golden.

-- If you are not using a cast iron, then place mixture in a 9X12” oven proof baking dish.
+- If you are not using a cast iron, place the mixture in a 9X12” oven-proof baking dish.
 Top with masa and bake for 25-30 minutes, or until cornbread is lightly golden.

-- Garnish with sour cream, cilantro, and/or green onions.
+- Garnish with sour cream, cilantro, and green onions.